Labour laws in Argentina include:

 i Working time

 Working hours must not exceed eight hours per day and 48 hours per week, and night shifts (9pm to 6am) must not exceed seven hours.
 Working hours in unhealthy places (e.g., where the employee may be exposed to hazardous substances or a higher risk of injury) should not exceed six hours per day or 36 hours per week.
-Regarding rotating shifts or teams, the duration of the working hours may be extended beyond eight hours per day or 48 hours per week, but under no circumstances may they exceed a maximum of 144 hours every three weeks.
+Regarding rotating shifts or teams, the duration of the working hours may be extended beyond eight hours per day or 48 hours per week, but under no circumstances may they exceed 144 hours every three weeks.
 These rules apply uniformly throughout the country.

 The distribution of working hours is an exclusive right of the employer and no administrative authorisation is required to establish labour schedules.

-Overtime is work rendered in excess of the working hours.
+Overtime is work rendered in excess of the standard working hours.
 Employees who work overtime receive an additional payment of 50 per cent of their salary on weekdays, and double their salary on Saturday afternoons, Sundays and holidays.
-Case law has determined that services rendered in excess of the working hours agreed upon by the parties, but not beyond the working hours established by law, do not give rise to payment as overtime.3
+Case law has determined that services rendered in excess of the working hours agreed by the parties, but not beyond the working hours established by law, do not give rise to payment as overtime.5

 VII FOREIGN WORKERS